Wesley doctor shares insight after patient tests positive for COVID-19

 “It was a good experience to get our feet wet.
 Especially, on somebody who did not have a severe disease,” said Dr. Tom Moore, Wesley’s Director of Infection Prevention.

 Since the announcement, Dr. Moore says the hospital has been overwhelmed by test requests.
-He say that coronavirus tests are currently limited for the hospital.
-He is recommending before requesting a coronavirus that you ask your physician to test for viruses like influenza first, “If you test negative and your symptoms continue to worsen, then you should ask your health care provider to test you on COVID-19.”
+He says that coronavirus tests are currently limited for the hospital.
+He is recommending before requesting a coronavirus that you ask your physician to test for viruses like influenza first.

 He says the best methods are to practice good hand washing, avoid touching your face, and social distancing.